veysiygt/curl-php-remote-file-upload/README.md

 # Curl-Php-Remote-File-Upload

-You will be able to upload files to a target system.
+You will be able to upload files to a remote system with the codes I have written.
 I added what all the codes do as a comment line next to them.
 To simulate the script, I created a file called upload.php to see how the code works.
 To see how the code works, create a folder named fileupload in localhost and drop index.php, upload.php files there and run it.